Mohammed bin Mahrez Al Wahrani: His books

-“Al-Manamam” (Original title: almunamati) contains his maqamat and messages, and in it he followed the path of Abu Al-Ala Al-Ma’ari in forgiveness, and Ibn Khalkan praised this book.
+· “Al-Manamam” (Original title: almunamati) contains his maqamat and messages, and in it he followed the path of Abu Al-Ala Al-Ma’arri in forgiveness, and Ibn Khallikan praised this book.

 Ibrahim Shaalan and Muhammad Naghsh investigated the effects of Al-Wahrani in a book entitled “ Al-Wahrani’s Dreams, Maqamat and Messages” (Original title: manamat alwahranii wamuqamatih warasayilihi) And reviewed by Abdul Aziz Al-Ahwany, and it was published by the Arab writer's house in Cairo in 1968.